filipvanlaenen/sharpen_pitest/README.md

 off except for `CircleTest`.
 The PITEST report is stored in a directory named `~/git/tsvgj-pit-reports/CircleTest/YYYYMMDDHHMM`, with `YYYYMMDDHHMM` a time stamp for when you ran the script.
 Use this command while adding more unit tests to `CirceTest` and verifying the mutation coverage of `Circle`.

+## Generalization

+The scripts in this repository are explicitly written for Java development on Linux with PITEST as test coverage tool.
+Porting the scripts to other operating systems should be easy -- for iOS it may even work out of the box.

+If you use another test coverage tool than PITEST, you will need to adapt the functionality to run the test coverage tool and the functionality to extract information from the reports.
+Adapting to another build tool than Maven requires a change in the `pitest` script, but should be rather easy.
+Finally, if you're using another programming language, you will probably need to do all of the above.

+Ideally, you wouldn't need the scripts in this repository though.